FSSI BMO FAQ

 Listings of the BMO and BMO Small Business contracts are located on this site or additionally on the GSA eLibrary and the Acquisition Gateway.

-Pricing information for all BMO contractors is accessible on the Acquisition Gateway under the Facilities & Construction Hallway and Building Maintenance and Operation (BMO) Federal Strategic Sourcing Initiative (FSSI) page.
-Once on the BMO FSSI page:
+Pricing information for all BMO contractors is accessible on the Acquisition Gateway under the Facilities & Construction Hallway and BMO Library of Resources (BMO Hub).
+Once on the BMO Hub page: